rtesselli/knight/README.md

   - Please provide us with access to git repo with code when you're done.

 ## Setup
-Create an environment with Python3.9 (e.g. with `conda create -n knight python=3.9 && conda activate knight`).
+Create an environment with Python3.9 (e.g. with `conda create -n knight python=3.9 -y && conda activate knight`).

 Go to the project root folder and run